MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enable Google Chrome to save user passwords.
-The next time a user visits a site with a saved password, Google Chrome will enter the password automatically.
+  Enable Microsoft Edge to save user passwords.
+The next time a user visits a site with a saved password, Microsoft Edge will enter the password automatically.

-If you enable or don't configure this policy, users can save and add their passwords in Google Chrome.
+If you enable or don't configure this policy, users can save and add their passwords in Microsoft Edge.

 If you disable this policy, users can't save and add new passwords, but they can still use previously saved passwords.